 RBC Capital Sticks to Its Hold Rating for Paramount Resources (PRMRF)

-Currently, the analyst consensus on Paramount Resources is a Moderate Sell with an average price target of $1.66, representing a -12.9% downside.
+Paramount Resources has an analyst consensus of Hold, with a price target consensus of $1.92, implying a -1.5% downside from current levels.
 In a report issued on October 8, CIBC also upgraded the stock to Hold with a C$3.00 price target.

 See today’s analyst top recommended stocks >>